dancfox/build-it/README.md

 - Download and install Postman.
 - Configure a POST request to the API Gateway endpoint printed in the CloudFormation outputs.
 - Send a request with an empty body.
 You should receive and `"Invalid request body"` error.
-- Send a request with the following body `{"name":"dan"}`.
+- Send a request with the following JSON as the raw body: `{"name":"dan"}`.
 You should receive a die roll between 1 and 6.
 - Send several more die rolls.
 The application has a 25% chance of returning an error with each die roll.
 - Now go to DynamoDB and find the `DieRollResults` table.
 The table should be populated with a history of your die rolls.